CMclarty/Callyverse_documentation/readme.md

 **Challenge**: Full raid backup of every file was cost-prohibitive
 **Solution**: Seperated physical hard drives into two seperate arrays depending on the redundancy requirements

+**Challenge**: I was struggling to find a reliable and consistent form of health checks for the system.
+All open source options didn't quite gel for my use-case
+**Solution**: Used AI tools to help develop a bash script to send automated health checks and statistics to my Discord on a daily basis

+- Tracks: Resource usage, container health, HTTPS availability, disk space, SSL expiry
+- Daily updates at 9am, with reports sent immediately when checks fail
+- Connects to Discord webhook, with alerts automatically sent to my phone

 ## Future Improvements